-Few experiences are more exciting or rewarding than purchasing a new home for the first time.
+Few experiences are more exciting or rewarding than purchasing a home for the first time.
 However, the process can be more complex than it may seem.
-Working with a skilled agent can make things go more smoothly, but it’s important to remain actively involved at all phases.
-Anticipating and addressing key issues directly can make the buying experience easier and more enjoyable.
-That can also help ensure you come away with the best deal.
-Consider the tips below:
+Working with a skilled agent can make things go more smoothly, but remaining involved at all phases is essential.
+Anticipating and addressing critical issues directly can make the buying experience easier and more enjoyable.
+It can also help ensure you come away with the best deal.
+Consider the advice for first-time homebuyers below:

-Many homebuyers enter into the process of taking out a home loan with little or no knowledge of how mortgages work.
-Here are a few mortgage terms you should brush up on before signing on any dotted lines.
+Many homebuyers begin the process of getting a home loan with little or no knowledge of how mortgages work.
+Here are a few mortgage terms you should consider before signing anything with the lender.

 - Annual percentage rate (APR) — The interest rate on a mortgage.
 This is the percentage of the loan amount that you will pay each year in interest.

 - Adjustable Rate Mortgage (ARM) — also known as a variable-rate mortgage.
 Interest rates on an ARM change based on a specific index or benchmark interest rate.
 With an ARM, the buyer’s payments may fluctuate significantly over the loan term.

 - Closing costs/settlement costs — This covers any costs associated with buying or selling a home and can include origination fees, escrow payments, attorney fees, appraisal fees, title insurance, and any other fees required by the lender to complete the transaction.
 Review these with your mortgage broker to better understand each fee’s purpose.

 - Fixed rate mortgage (FRM) — Interest rates on an FRM stay the same through the life of the loan.

 - Mortgage Term — The length of the mortgage loan in years.
 Common terms lengths are 15, 20 and 30 years.

 If you aren’t sure what a term means, you should ask your mortgage broker; you can also search for it online.

 5. Use internet research to help find a real estate agent.